Duet3D/RRF-machine-config-files/Creality_Ender_5/arhi-eth-centreZero-xrail-flex3drive/README.md

-This file is for modiefied Creality Ender5
+This file is for modified Creality Ender5

 Modifications:
  * Duet2Ethernet running RRF V3.01RC2